rcmgco/cryptodeaddrop/docs/PRD.md

-# DeGhost Messenger v0.1 - Product Requirements Document
+# CryptoDeadDrop v0.1 - Product Requirements Document

 ## Product Vision
 A decentralized messaging platform where messages are encrypted using Ethereum wallet addresses and can only be decrypted by the private key holder through gasless signature verification.